oracle/odpi/doc/src/functions/dpiConn.rst

     while SODA operations are being performed.
 If the connection is closed an error will take place when the next SODA operation is attempted.

-    SODA support in ODPI-C is in Preview status and should not be used in production.
-It will be supported with a future version of Oracle Client libraries.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection to use for accessing the